 Growing up in India and moving to the U.S. with her family in the mid-1990s, Uma’s story is all about embracing change and taking on new challenges.
-She earned degrees in history and computer science at the University of Madras in Tamil Nadu, India and found her way into banking in Denver, Colorado working as a consultant for product development.
+She earned degrees in history and computer science at the University of Madras in Tamil Nadu, India and found her way into banking in Denver, Colorado working as a consultant for payments at a global financial institution.

-After four years in Denver, she moved to Kansas City where she landed a leadership role as a product management officer and eventually found her way to UMB.
-For 15 years at UMB, she has led a team of banking professionals in an ever-evolving digital landscape.
+After six years in Denver, she moved to Kansas City where she landed a leadership role as a product management officer and eventually found her way to UMB.
+With 20 years at UMB, she has led a team of talented banking professionals in an ever-evolving digital landscape–most recently through an historic acquisition.

-In 2019, she was named one of the most powerful women in banking by American Banker, a prestigious recognition for women who have made significant accomplishments in the banking industry and are poised to continue growing their leadership, influence and impact in the years to come.
+In 2019, she was named one of the Most Powerful Women in Banking by American Banker, a distinguished recognition for women who have made significant accomplishments in the banking industry and are poised to continue growing their leadership, influence and impact in the years to come.

 We sat down to speak with Uma about her career path, learning experiences and leadership strategies.